Joint Health for Dogs and Cats

-Painful joints are an inflammatory condition, and Omega-3 fatty acids are well-known for their ability to reduce inflammation that causes pain and swelling.
-Fish oil is the best source of Omega-3s for both dogs and cats, as it provides both eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which are the forms of Omega-3 their bodies use.
-Dogs and especially cats cannot easily convert the Omega-3 alpha-linoleic acid (ALA), mainly sourced from plants like flax and chia, into usable EPA and DHA.
+Painful joints are an inflammatory condition, and omega-3 fatty acids are well-known for reducing inflammation that causes pain and swelling.
+Fish oil is the best source of omega-3s for both dogs and cats, as it provides both eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which are the long-chain forms of omega-3 that their bodies use.
+Dogs and especially cats cannot easily convert the short-chain omega-3 alpha-linoleic acid (ALA), mainly sourced from plants like flax and chia, into usable EPA and DHA.
 Add fish oil to food daily just before serving.
 Pets generally like the flavor, and rotating among different sources like salmon, sardine, pollock, or a fish oil blend will provide a wider spectrum of essential fatty acids.
-As a side benefit, Omega-3s also help cognitive function, can minimize allergies, and improve outcomes in some cancer treatments.
+As a side benefit, omega-3s also help cognitive function, can minimize allergies, and improve outcomes in some cancer treatments.

-Some of our favorites are Wisely Salmon Oil or Wisely Pollock Oil, made from sustainable wild-caught Alaskan fish, and pharmaceutical-grade Nordic Naturals Omega-3 Pet, which has absolutely no fishy smell.
+Some of our favorites are Wisely Salmon Oil, Wisely 50/50 oil, or Wisely Pollock Oil, made from sustainable wild-caught Alaskan fish, and pharmaceutical-grade Nordic Naturals Omega-3 Pet, which has absolutely no fishy smell.